HerrTaeubler/VBots-v2-playerbotaddon/README.md

 - Temporary bots are automatically removed when they leave the battleground
 - Uses the new server command: `.battlebot add [bg] [faction] [level] temp`

-Note: If you want the temporary bots, you will need to compile VMangos from my repository until my PR gets merged.

 ### GM Mode Improvements
 - Added manual faction override for GM mode